-In last week’s tip about Woof Reporter Larry’s new toys you may have read Larry likes to shake one of his toys, but actually he enjoys shaking nearly all of his toys.
-And it’s not a sweet little shake either.
+Woof Reporter Larry loves to shake many if his toys.
+And it’s not a sweet little shake.
 During play, Larry gets a good grip on a toy and vigorous shakes his head side to side, often leaving us to wonder how he can stand upright after a hearty shaking bout.
 He does it over and over and seems to love doing it.

 This behavior begs the question: Why do dogs shake their toys?

 The consensus points to our dogs’ wolf ancestors and the associated hunting instincts.
 Although our dogs are domesticated, they still have natural predatory instincts; and since they’re no longer are needed for hunting for food, they come through in play.
 They’re apparent in behaviors like pouncing, chasing, tugging and others – including shaking, and these are all normal behaviors as long as they are playful.

 With regard to shaking specifically, we can look to wild dogs and wolves that kill small prey by shaking the animal in order to break its spine quickly and end its life.
 It’s been said a dog displays this instinctive behavior in much the same way during play: a dog shakes his toy, or his ‘prey,’ to kill it.

 Given that calming endorphins are released when a dog chews on toys and also during play and exercise, perhaps toy shaking causes the release of endorphins as well, making our dogs feel good and releasing stress.
 There’s yet to be a study on it, but it certainly seems to be the case!